 Service availability for each mode: A general measure of the distribution of routes within an agency's service area.
-HDPT service availability's standards - will strive to ensure that 90% of residents in the service area are within one-half mile of bus service.

 Riders using HDPT fixed route utilize main transfer hubs throughout the City including the East Gay St. Transfer Center, Godwin Transit Center (JMU), and the Cloverleaf Shopping Center.
 These major transfer locations located throughout the City as well as on JMU's campus create a large network of possible riders creating a very large potential catchment area.
 Routes are structured to serve major points of JMU's campus, Apartment Complexes, and other major points of interest in the City of Harrisonburg.